Dominik-Heeb/LZXQyTYziuPSSwTM/README.md

 	* Transfer learning
 * Detailed information in notebook "Project overview" and on top of each notebook.
 * Update: MobileNet used for sequence analysis.
+* AdaBoost and XGBoost added
+* Comparing probabilities and predictions with SVM